Block Toeplitz Matrices: Multiplicative Properties: Normal block Toeplitz matrices

 \section{Normal block Toeplitz matrices}

-The general problem of characterizing normal block Toeplitz matrices with entries from $\MM_{d}$ is a very harder problem and no work has been done hitherto.
-As a first step, we take entries of block Toeplitz matrices from $\DD_{d}$, then we will obtain the characterization of normal block Toeplitz matrices with entries from $\DD_{d}$.
-The next result from \cite{gu-patton} characterized normal Toeplitz matrices among all Toeplitz matrices.
+Normal matrices are matrices that include unitary matrices and enjoy several of the same properties as unitary matrices.
+The general problem of characterizing normal block Toeplitz matrices with entries from $\MM_{d}$ is an open problem.
+As a first step, we take entries of block Toeplitz matrices from $\DD_{d}$, then we will obtain the characterization of normal block Toeplitz matrices.
+We start with the following result, which is Lemma 5.1 of \cite{MAK} . \begin{lem} Suppose $A=(A_{i-j})_{i,j=0}^{n-1}\in\TT_{n}\otimes\DD_{d}$.
+Then there is a change of basis that brings $A$ into the following form